nurturing nature in the city

 The feeling of being in a wild space is evoked using stone, water and earth within an urban inner-city environment.

-The 25 Square meters of garden will be brimming with opportunities for wildlife including multiple habitats: gabion walls, mini wildflower strips, pollinator planting, ponds and nest pockets wrapped around a central seating area for people to enjoy the diversity of life that can thrive in a small space.
+The 25 Square meters of garden is brimming with opportunities for wildlife including multiple habitats: gabion walls, mini wildflower strips, pollinator planting, ponds and nest pockets wrapped around a central seating area for people to enjoy the diversity of life that can thrive in a small space.

 Reclaimed and waste materials reign supreme: reclaimed sleepers and scaff boards, crushed stone is used for the seating areas, waste stone off cuts from our local quarry are used for the facing stones in the gabion walls and waste materials are used to fill the centre of the gabions.